Serie A Awards

-The Serie A Awards (Premi Lega Serie A) are awarded by the Lega Serie A to the best footballers of each Italian football season.
+The Serie A Awards (Premi Lega Serie A) are awarded by the Lega Serie A to the best footballers of each Serie A football season.

 They were first awarded at the end of the 2018–19 Serie A season.

-Regulations
+History and regulations

 The Serie A Awards are awarded under the categories of Best Goalkeeper, Best Defender, Best Midfielder, Best Striker, Best Young Player (Under-23), and Most Valuable Player of a particular Serie A, Coppa Italia, and Supercoppa Italiana season.

 The ranking for each category is determined through a weighted calculation elaborated by Ernst & Young, based on statistical reporting by Stats Perform and Opta Sports and supported by data tracking provided by Netco Sports.